-On December 20, 2001, an uninsured driver crossed the center line and hit a car being driven by a 56 year old woman.
-The collision resulted in injuries to her knees, including a meniscus tear that led to arthroscopic knee surgery.
+On December 20, 2001, an uninsured driver crossed the center line and hit a car being driven by a 56-year-old woman.
+The collision resulted in injuries to the woman’s knees, including a meniscus tear that led to arthroscopic knee surgery.
 When that procedure and physical therapy failed to improve her condition, she had her right knee replaced.
 She incurred medical bills which exceeded her own medical insurance coverage.
 The medical liens (the amount she would have to repay from any settlement) totaled $41,269.19.

 Our client’s first lawyer decided to withdraw from the case.
 He told her that there just wasn’t enough coverage available to her under her policy to compensate her and repay the medical liens.

 In response, her insurance company merely reiterated their previous offer of $7,798.
-It was then that our client came to us.
+It was then that the client came to us.

 We determined that rather than $50,000 in coverage, our client actually had $100,000 in coverage.
-It took them six months and prodding from us but eventually the insurance company confirmed that she'd had $100,000 in coverage all along.
-Still, the insurance company tried to get away with a lowball offer.
+It took six months and a lot of prodding from us, but eventually the insurance company confirmed that she had $100,000 in coverage all along.
+Still, the insurance company tried to get away with a low-ball offer.
 They offered $20,000 to settle the case, which our client refused.
 One month later, the insurance company relented and paid the full policy limits of $100,000.